rsdoiel/antenna/planet.md

 ---

-## Tariffs key focus at North-South Ministerial Council
+## O'Neill not ruling out run for presidential election

 date: 2025-06-20, from: RTÉ News

-A key focus of the North South Ministerial Council has been the impact of international tariffs on both economies, Northern Ireland First Minister Michelle O'Neill has said.
+Northern Ireland First Minister Michelle O'Neill has not ruled out a run for the upcoming presidential election.

 <br>